 The thing to look for is the ratio of the amounts of saturated and unsaturated fats (polyunsaturated and monounsaturated) each contains.

-Generally speaking, healthier oils will contain a lot more unsaturated fats and much less unsaturated fats:
+Generally speaking, healthier vegetable oils will contain a lot more unsaturated fats and much less unsaturated fats:

 - Unsaturated fats have been linked to lower total cholesterol and a reduced risk of heart disease.